Notice of Pre-AIA or AIA Status

 Conclusion

-The prior art made of record and not relied upon is considered pertinent to applicant's disclosure.
+The prior art made of record and not relied upon is considered pertinent to Applicant's disclosure.

 Any inquiry concerning this communication or earlier communications from the examiner should be directed to RYAN J RINK whose telephone number is (571)272-4863.
-The examiner can normally be reached M-F 8-5.
+The examiner can normally be reached on M-F 8-5.

-/Ryan Rink/ Primary Examiner, Art Unit 3619
+/Ryan Rink/Primary Examiner, Art Unit 3619